MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/rhel8Xto810-on-SAPHANA.md

 - Make a backup of the virtual machine or a snapshot of the OS disk.
 - Set up access to the serial console
 - SAP process must be stopped during the OS update process.
-- Root privileges.
+- Run the commands in this article with root privileges

-## Process to upgrade from RHEL 8.X to RHEL 8.10 on SAP HANA or SAPAPPS pay-as-you-go (PAYG) virtual machines.
+## Process to upgrade from RHEL 8.x to RHEL 8.10 on SAP HANA or SAPAPPS pay-as-you-go (PAYG) virtual machines.

-- Before updating production systems to 8.10, verify that this release is compatible with the required SAP software.
+- Before updating production systems to 8.10, **verify that this release is compatible with the required SAP software**.
 For more details, refer to SAP Software on Linux: General Information - [SAP NOTE 2369910](https://launchpad.support.sap.com/#/notes/2369910)

 - Further suggestions for HA cluster nodes utilizing the RHEL HA Add-On,  [Recommended Practices for Applying Software Updates to a RHEL High Availability or Resilient Storage Cluster](https://access.redhat.com/articles/2059253#pacemaker)